isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This is an axiom in the mathematical sense: something that may be assumed without proof.
+This is an axiom in the mathematical sense: something that can be assumed without proof.
 In general, axioms are not provable, and when they are the proof is often beyond the capability of a compiler.
-An axiom may not be general, but the template writer may assume that it holds for all inputs actually used (similar to a precondition).
+An axiom might not be general, but the template writer can assume that it holds for all inputs actually used (similar to a precondition).

 ##### Note